TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-d-pay.md

 ## Scenarios

 ### Main scenario
-1. The TRANSPORT CUSTOMER shall start this use case after the preceding shopping, reservation and order-related use case(s), when one or more CUSTOMER PURCHASE PACKAGE(s) have been selected, parameterised, inserted into a TRAVEL BASKET or ORDER and locked or stabilized for payment.At this moment, it may remain elements that modify the final payment : shipping costs, payment method fees, CHARGING MOMENT, Retailer platform feees or  promotions and operation fees (by example : after-sales fees).
+1. The TRANSPORT CUSTOMER shall start this use case after the preceding shopping and reservation phases, when one or more CUSTOMER PURCHASE PACKAGE(s) have been selected, parameterised, inserted into a TRAVEL BASKET and locked or stabilized for payment.
+At this moment, it may remain elements that modify the final payment : shipping costs, payment method fees, CHARGING MOMENT, Retailer platform feees or  promotions and operation fees (by example : after-sales fees).

 - **Payment options choice**
 2. The Retailer presents to the TRANSPORT CUSTOMER a summarized payable view :